stepheljobs/myka/docs/scheduled-notifications-feature-spec.md

 ## Overview

 This feature implements a comprehensive daily notification system that sends 6 scheduled reminders throughout the day to help users maintain their health and productivity routines.
-The notifications are designed to create a structured daily flow that supports weight tracking, hydration, meal logging, priority management, and evening reflection.
+The notifications are designed to create a structured daily flow that supports weight tracking, hydration, priority management, and evening reflection.

 ## Feature Goals

 - **Health Tracking Support**: Ensure users don't forget to log weight and water intake
-- **Meal Awareness**: Promote mindful eating through meal logging reminders

 - **Productivity Enhancement**: Help users stay focused on their top priorities
 - **Evening Reflection**: Encourage daily journaling and tomorrow planning
 - **Consistency Building**: Create a reliable daily routine through timely reminders